Healing a Man Born Blind, 1-12

 ‘The blind man, introduced as the theme of a theological debate, becomes the object of divine mercy and a place of revelation.’
 (Barrett)

-He spit on the ground, made some mud with the saliva, and put in on the man’s eyes – The significance is unclear.
+He spit on the ground, made some mud with the saliva, and put in on the man’s eyes – See also Mk 7:33; 8:23.
+The significance is unclear.
 It may be parallel to the action that Jesus took when he touched a man with leprosy (Mt 8:1-4): rather than contaminating Jesus it brought healing to the sufferer.
 See Carson’s discussion.
+It may be that the Pharisees regarded Jesus’ making of the clay as Sabbath work, and that it was this in particular that aroused their ire.

 The Pool of Siloam – Traditionally, this was assumed to be the site where there is now a pool and church built by the Byzantine empress Eudocia (c.
 400–460 A.D.).
 However, in June 2004 archaeologists uncovered the remains of a pool from the Second Temple period.
 This is south-east of the traditional site.
 See this article.